On weakly hyperbolic iterated functions systems: Introduction

-Now, we state our result giving the existence of a unique global attractor in the measure-theoretical viewpoint.
+Our result giving the existence of a unique measure-theoretical attractor in the is the following.

-\begin{maintheorem} If $X$ is a compact metric space and $w$ is a weakly hyperbolic IFS then $w$ has a measure-theoretical attractor $\nu\in \mathcal{M}(X)$.
-Furthermore, $\nu$ is the unique fixed point of the transfer operator and if $p(U)>0$ for every open set $U\subset \Lambda$ then we have that $supp(\nu)=K$, where $K$ is the topological attractor given by theorem \ref{thm:2}. \end{maintheorem}
+\begin{maintheorem} If $X$ is a compact metric space and $w$ is a weakly hyperbolic IFS, then $w$ has a measure-theoretical attractor $\nu\in \mathcal{M}(X)$ which is the unique fixed point of the transfer operator.
+Furthermore, $p(U)>0$ for every open set $U\subset \Lambda$ then we have that $supp(\nu)=K$, where $K$ is the topological attractor given by Theorem~\ref{thm:2}. \end{maintheorem}

-If $\nu$ is an invariant measure for an IFS $w$ then we can define the ergodicity of $\nu$.
-This notion is related with the Ergodic Theorem for an IFS.
+If $\nu$ is an invariant measure for an IFS $w$, then we can define the ergodicity of $\nu$.
+This notion is related with the ergodic theorem for an IFS.
 See \cite{CSS} for details.